Thursday, March 28, 2013

 and believing in Jesus because of him.

 Reflect on It: Think about the week leading up to Jesus' death.
 What was on his heart and his mind?
 I wonder what his followers were thinking.
-Mary knew that Jesus was a big deal and out of great love for him annointed his feet.
-He saw her gift and allowed her the dignity to annoint him.
+Mary knew that Jesus was a big deal and out of great love for him anointed his feet.
+He saw her gift and allowed her the dignity to anoint him.
 What humility Jesus shows us.
 May we all be that humble.

 Pray about It: Sweet Jesus, my heart is ready to journey with you this week.
 Please make me ready Lord.